vp2216/tweeter/README.md

 # Tweeter
 This app lets the users to add images and post them online.
-Used firebase as backend.
+Used Firebase for the backend operations like storage, database and signup.
 It is a react project and is fully responsive.

 Sign in with google